juyongjiang/EvalChemy_OpenAI/README.md

 ## Support OpenAI-like Models Evaluation

 1. Move `openai_api.py` file to `eval` folder;
-2. Write `from eval.openai_api import OpenAIAPIModel` into the beginning of `eval/eval.py` file to register openai_api model;
+2. Write `from eval.openai_api import OpenAIAPIModel` at the beginning of `eval/eval.py` file to register openai_api model;
 3. Run the following commands to start evaluation:

 ```bash